brianstokesUT/Hybrid-Jay/README.md

   <img src="https://github.com/brianstokesUT/Hybrid-Jay/assets/91159511/e082186b-21ec-4f59-b68e-81bb3b770686" width="250">
 </p>

 We found a putative hybrid Green Jay x Blue Jay individual in central Texas during the Summer of 2023.
-Using bioinformatic methods we desscribe how we determined ancestry.
+Using bioinformatic methods we desscribe how we determined parental ancestry.

 This repository includes all code necessary to produce results of *INSERT CITATION HERE* .
-The reposity first describes how we determined genetic ancestry.
+The reposity first describes how we determined genetic ancestry and generation of *figure number*.
 Second we describe the generation of species range maps shown in *FIGURE NUMBER*.

 1. Genomic Methods
    - First nested list item